rafico/forcedAlignment/util/jsgd-55/README.md

   make mex

-For the Octave (Matlab work-alike) interface:
+For the Octave (Maltab work-alike) interface:

   make octave